Merkov77/Dantejsr/readme.md

 		</script>
 	</body>

-Just as you can see, Dan is enough writing the expression, once the component was followed of a method with the given name (be the one of tag or identifier), and indoors of the same an objecto with the properties.
-With Dantejsr you can invoke the names of other components within events of components already circumscribed, and assigning them properties, animations, functions and all that you desire.
-However in the example given only you have been able to  see as can invoke a component from another one and generating interactivity.
-But do not forget that you will be capable to make something like this:
+As you can see, just write the expression Dan, followed by a method with the name given to the component (be it the label or identifier), and within it an object with the properties.
+With Dantejsr you can invoke the names of other components within already defined component events, and assign properties, animations, functions and everything you want.
+However in the given example you have only been able to see how you can invoke one component from another and generate interactivity.
+But don't forget that you will be able to do something like this:

 <pre>
 	Dan.box({